0xk1f0/powerBot/README.md

 docker-compose up --build
 ```

-The config location is handled by bind mounts, so the bot doesnt need to be rebuild when
-just the config changes.
+The config location is handled by bind mounts, so the bot doesnt need to be rebuild when just the config changes.

 ### Manual

+You'll need to have Python installed for this to work

 ```bash
 git clone https://github.com/0xk1f0/powerBot